 Conveniently, T5 encodes a dUTPase that reduces UTP levels in the bacteria after infection so newly synthesized phage DNA is much less likely to contain any uracil, and only bacterial DNA is targeted by T5.015.
 The mechanism identified by Mahata et al represents a previously unknown means of bacterial growth inhibition by a bacteriophage.

 In addition to multichannel fluorescent imaging, the Sapphire Biomolecular Imager provides chemiluminescence, densitometry, phosphor, near-infrared and white light imaging of blots, gels, tissues, and more.
-Learn more about the Sapphire Imager and how Azure can support your research by clicking here.
+Learn more about the Sapphire by clicking here and requesting a demo.